Buying Life Insurance For Your Parents: The Top Tips

 • Small Family Legacy or Donation to a Charitable Cause

-Whole Life is the “Old Dependable” when it comes to final expenses.
-As long as the premiums are paid, the policy will never expire and pass on tax free money to the family.
+Whole Life is the “Old Dependable” when it comes to final expense life insurance.
+As long as the premiums are paid, the policy will never expire and pass on money to the family.

 We do not recommend taking loans from the cash value on final expense policies.

-Whole life policies for parents are still very affordable because they are offered in small amounts.
+Whole life policies for parents are still very affordable because they are offered in small amounts unlike term life insurance.

-I will mention term life insurance just briefly in this article.
+I will touch term life insurance briefly in this article.

 Why?